-When it comes to dating, the whole dinner and a movie (or just simply “drinks”) routine can get tiring, quickly.
+As you most probably know, the whole dinner and a movie (or just simply “drinks”) routine when dating can get tiring, quickly.

 If you’re in a relationship, you may want to do something different once in a while, to spice things up.